The T.H.E. (To Help Everyone) Health and Wellness Centers leadership team is the cornerstone in ensuring the success of not only

 Derrick Butler, MD, Associate Medical Director

 A family medicine physician and HIV specialist, Dr. Derrick Butler received his undergraduate degree from Morehouse College in Atlanta, GA, and his medical degree from the University of California, San Francisco.
 He currently serves as associate medical director at T.H.E.
-Clinic and is the director of T.H.E.'s HIV program.
+Health and Wellness Centers and is the director of T.H.E.
+Health and Wellness Center's HIV program.

 Dr. Butler is focused on addressing the current HIV/AIDS epidemic and the health disparities of urban populations.
 With an additional interest in international health issues, Dr. Butler has also lived in Africa as a Peace Corps volunteer and worked in healthcare in various parts of Africa.